|

 cruiser

-action from the Aleutians, to the Philippines, to Iwo Jima.
+that saw action from the Aleutians, to the Philippines, to Iwo Jima.
 Especially noteworthy

 for the Santa Fe was her role in the rescue of the aircraft